 The initial element of the program or base program consists of a Learning Resources and hard plastic golf equipment that is child-friendly, safe, and easy to store (comes with storage bag).

-In addition to the base program, Provincial Golf Associations (PA’s) also play a key role in enhancing the program by offering a variety of National Golf in School “activation’s” such as sending golf pros to the schools, conducting teacher orientations and organizing field trips to local golf facilities.
+In addition to the base program, Provincial Golf Associations (PA’s) also play a key role in enhancing the program by offering a variety of program “activation’s” such as sending golf pros to the schools, conducting teacher orientations and organizing field trips to local golf facilities.

 Help students develop physical literacy skills that are necessary to acquire the knowledge, skills, and attitudes to lead healthy, active lives and enjoy success in all levels of sport participation.